Paul Hardy's Life History

 Family and Leisure

 - We have no children of our own, but were foster parents for many years.
-Our foster son is now 31 and lives in Milton Keynes.
-Margaret and I live in Comberton which is a village 6 miles to the west of Cambridge.
+Our foster son is now in his 40s and lives in Bedford with his partner.

 - I have a full UK driving licence, and have held a US H1B Visa and Californian driving licence.
-My interests include:

 - Reading (particularly SF), Swimming, D.I.Y., walking, gardening, ...

 - Languages.
 I speak French fairly fluently (because of long-running family friendship with a French family).
 I also understand and speak a little Spanish, Italian, and German (enough to get by on holiday).
+Since retiring I've been learning ancient Greek!

 - Whatever catches my interest!
 I have always considered myself a generalist rather than a specialist, and continue to find new interests and challenges in life.